Helly Hansen: Partnerships

 In February 2011, a three-year partnership was announced with guiding company Mountain Madness to outfit all Mountain Madness operations guides "with technical apparel from head to toe" beginning the 2011 season and extending through 2013.

 In November 2012, Helly Hansen partnered with the US Ski and Snowboard Association to be their official baselayer provider.
 The US Alpine Ski Team wore Helly Hansen baselayer while competing in Sochi.

 Helly Hansen is the official apparel sponsor of the NOOD Regatta Races for sailing.

 In July 2015, Helly Hansen became the apparel partner for Canada’s alpine and para-alpine ski teams.

 In 2020, Helly Hansen partnered with The Ocean Race.

-Controversies

-Far-right appropriation
+Use by far-right groups

-Helly Hansen clothing has been appropriated by far-right and neo-Nazi groups due to the brand’s "HH" logo, which extremists choose to interpret as an abbreviation for "Heil Hitler."
-Reports of this association have surfaced internationally, and in Australia members of the National Socialist Network (NSN) were observed wearing Helly Hansen jackets during the March for Australia rallies on 31 August 2025, with media noting their presence in both Perth and Melbourne.
+Helly Hansen clothing has been appropriated by neo-Nazi groups in Australia, due to the brand's "HH" logo, which extremists choose to interpret as an abbreviation for "Heil Hitler".
+Members of groups such as the now disbanded National Socialist Network have been observed wearing Helly Hansen jackets.